 In these situations, a lone worker’s mobile device truly becomes their lifeline.
 Yet making a call to their office or dialing 911 isn’t always possible when a crisis is sudden and urgent.

 A quality lone worker safety app utilizes GPS enabled on the employee’s phone, directing emergency responders to their exact location.
-This means they never have to unlock their phone, search for the app, or push a button to call for law enforcement.
-They simply pull the tether and police will be on their way.

 A Bank Kept Its People Safe